 This article is a summary of the content in a publication from the Proc. of the 30th Annual Central Plains Irrigation Conference held Feb.
 20-21, 2018.
 The authors are Steve Melvin and Derrel Martin of the Univ. of Nebraska.
-The publication is titled "In-Canopy vs. Above-Canopy Sprinklers: Which is Better Suited to Your Field?"
-The publication is presented in three parts, which are: Part 1 [water losses from a center pivot]; Part 2 [basic sprinkler package design]; and Part 3 [differences between in-canopy and abovecanopy sprinklers].
-Mr. Melvin has also composed a Power Point presentation that contains the contents of the above articles.
+The publication is titled "In-Canopy vs. Above-Canopy Sprinklers: Which is Better Suited to Your Field?".

-The following points are highlights of information contained in the above articles, and are related to the efficiency of overhead irrigation systems.
-The specific data and findings reported in this article are from research conducted in the Great Plains region of the U.S., so they may not directly transfer to overhead irrigation conditions in the humid sub-tropical Midsouth.
+The following points are highlights of information contained in the above article, and are related to the efficiency of overhead irrigation systems.
+The specific data and findings reported in this article are from research conducted in the Great Plains region of the US, so they may not directly transfer to overhead irrigation conditions in the humid sub-tropical Midsouth.
 However, they do highlight items that should be considered for overhead irrigation applications in any environment.

 In the above article, the authors highlight consequences of sprinkler design choices and how those decisions affect uniformity of water application, application efficiency, and the quantity of irrigation water lost from overhead system applications.
 Selecting the proper sprinkler package for an overhead irrigation system is essential to ensure the most efficient operation of these systems.
-An important component of this process is the placement of sprinklers in or above the canopy of the crop being irrigated-i.e. the mounting height of the sprinklers in relation to the top of the crop being irrigated.
+An important component of this process is the placement of sprinklers in or above the canopy of the crop being irrigated; i.e., the mounting height of the sprinklers in relation to the top of the crop being irrigated.

-• Water losses from or low application efficiency of overhead irrigation systems result from several factors that include: 1) droplet evaporation while the water is traveling through the air; 2) drift of water droplets from the site of application; 3) evaporation of applied water from the wetted crop leaves; 4) evaporation of applied water directly from exposed soil; and 5) non-uniform application which results in runoff from the field or into low field areas.

-• Improving application efficiency of irrigation water is the goal of determining the best position of sprinkler devices in relation to the crop canopy.
+- Water losses from or low application efficiency of overhead irrigation systems result from several factors that include: 1) droplet evaporation while the water is traveling through the air; 2) drift of water droplets from the site of application; 3) evaporation of applied water from the wetted crop leaves; 4) evaporation of applied water directly from exposed soil; and 5) non-uniform application which results in runoff from the field or into low field areas. - Improving application efficiency of irrigation water is the goal of determining the best position of sprinkler devices in relation to the crop canopy.